 The Sweet Lillies were born from Gussaroff’s desire to form a band in which each member would be an equal participant in terms of songwriting, singing, and creative input.
 After years of accompanying other artists, serving as a side player, and writing songs for others, multi-instrumentalist and classical trained vocalist Gussaroff wanted to establish a true musical-collective that would highlight the best qualities of all involved.
 In 2014 Gussaroff met Bisque, who was a classically trained violist.
 The two found an immediate and deep musical connection and the Sweet Lillies were born.
 In 2017 at a campground jam at the Hangtown Ball they heard guitarist Rohleder.
 That night the three played for what they remembered as, “Ten magical hours.”
 The following year in 2018, Rohleder joined the Sweet Lillies full-time completing Gussaroff’s vision.

 Since forming in 2013 the Sweet Lillies have released two albums, 2016’s self-titled release, and 2018’s A Lighter Hue produced by Leftover Salmon’s Vince Herman.
-They are set to release their next album, produced by Railroad Earth’s Tim Carbone, in 2021.
+The band just released their new album, Common Ground, produced by Railroad Earth’s Tim Carbone, on June 4 of this year.